-Since we tend to teach most what we need to learn, I have decided to write a series on the various questions we can ask ourselves whenever one of these opportunities presents itself to us.
+As someone who has often suffered from the entrepreneurial disease known as SOS (Shiny Object Syndrome), I thought it might be helpful to you as well as to me to write a series on the various questions we can ask ourselves whenever one of these opportunities presents itself to us.

 Often the first decision that comes to mind is whether or not something is worth the price being charged for it.

 For that particular decision, there are three questions that I have found useful to ask myself:

 - Is this expense a cost or an investment?
 In other words, is this purchase the equivalent of buying a latte, or buying a first edition?

 - Is it in my best long term interest to make this purchase?
 (My dear sister Marsha is the person who taught me to apply the long term best interest test to any decision.)

 - Am I using the cost of a program as an excuse not to push myself outside of my comfort zone into a direction that I know I really need to go?

 Interestingly enough, I usually find the first two questions fairly easy to answer.
 However, the third question requires a level of honest self-assessment that is sometimes (all right, often!) a challenge to undertake.

 I invite you to consider asking yourself these questions the next time you are considering investing in a tool, a course, or a private coaching program.